-One of my favorite places to stay when traveling to Walt Disney World is at Disney’s Caribbean Beach Resort.
+One of my favorite places to stay when traveling to Walt Disney World is at Disney Caribbean Beach Resort.
 Talk about a tropical paradise, Disney does a great job at making you feel like you have stepped right onto a Caribbean island oasis.

-The rooms are lovely and have a tropical feel.
-Some rooms feature a hidden bed so that the room can sleep five.
+Some rooms at Caribbean Beach Resort feature a hidden bed so that the room can sleep five.

-- If you are a fan of Caribbean food, you will find some great dining options at Caribbean Beach Resort both for both quick and table service.
+If you are a fan of Caribbean food, you will find some great dining options at Caribbean Beach Resort both for both quick and table service.

-- Looking for some fun in the sun?
+Looking for some fun in the sun?
 There is an expansive zero entry pool that looks like a Spanish fort with two water slides.
 What is nice about the pool is that it is right near the food court, so you can easily have lunch poolside!

 If you have little ones, you will LOVE the enclosed kiddie area that sits adjacent to the main pool.
 Lots of water fun with slides that are the perfect size for preschoolers!

 Footbridges over the lake connect the “mainland” with the one-acre Parrot Cay island play area for children and walkways which afford scenic lake views during leisurely strolls or a bike ride.

 A 1.4-mile tropical promenade around the lake provides great trails for those who want to take a walk or bike.
 You’ll find bike rentals available.